Video Marketing for the Holidays: Ideas and Production Tips

 - Keep your key content in the center of the frame so you can easily cut to vertical aspect ratios.

-- Shoot in high-res so you can pull stills from video.
+- Shoot in high-res so you can pull stills from the video.
 Alternatively, hire a photographer to capture stills separately at your video shoot if budget is available.

 - There are a few ways you can immediately establish a holiday theme: wrapped gifts (makes a really cool stop-motion concept, too), holiday tablescapes, Christmas lights, snow, and Christmas trees.